suijingfeng/vkOpenArena/README.md

 This project is a fork of OpenArena with specific changes to its renderer module.
 It is mainly for myself to study Vulkan/OpenGL API and Quake3's engine.
-I add a vulkan-based render module to this game, the vulkan-based render have the same visual effects with the default opengl1 render. ( Informing you in case of you are disapointed, vulkan is just a 2D/3D render API, whether the rendered image is beautiful or not depend more on the texture and shader provided than API itself).
+I add a vulkan-based render module to this game, the vulkan-based render have the nearly same visual effects with the default opengl1 render. ( Informing you in case of you are disapointed, vulkan is just a 2D/3D render API, whether the rendered image is beautiful or not depend more on the textures，shaders，material provided).
-The project is under developing, so always check the lastest build.
+Of course I will try to add some new features to it，so the project is under developing, so always check the lastest build.

 The opengl2 render module ported from ioq3 is more beatiful and powerful, you can play with the cvars(r\_pbr, r\_cubemapping, r\_hdr, r\_ssao ...) to enable